prayagupa/nepleaks-clj/README.md

 ## run webapp

-To start a web server for the application, run:
+To start a web server for the application, fire:

-    lein ring server 8443
+    $ lein ring server 8443

 ## License